vjeux/Gallery/README.md

 __________________ <a href="http://fooo.fr/~vjeux/github/Gallery/demo/gallery.html#image=mounts:2" target="_blank"><img src="http://fooo.fr/~vjeux/github/Gallery/demo/gallery.png" /></a>

-Some other goodies that were not part of the original needs
+Some other goodies that were not part of the original needs:

  - Smart resizing.
 The gallery will never shrink when you change image.
 It will give you a consistent click target to go to the next image.
  - Agressive preloading of the next images
  - Smart click targets.
-Only the left 20% of the gallery is going next.
-The 80% is dedicated to what you want to do most often, go to the next image.
+Only the left 20% of the gallery is going previous.
+The right 80% is dedicated to what you want to do most often, go to the next image.

 How to use
 ===========